-- are remunerated by the organisation employing the participant; - include a learning and a training component to help the participant gain relevant experience with a view to developing competences useful for the participants' personal, educational, social, civic and professional - are based on a written employment contract which respects all the terms and conditions of employment as defined in the national law, applicable collective agreements, or both, of the country in which the job is being carried out.
+- are remunerated by the organisation employing the participant; - include a learning and a training component - are based on a written employment contract which respects all the terms and conditions of employment as defined in the national law, applicable collective agreements, or both, of the country in which the job is being carried out.

-Jobs should be accompanied by adequate preparation, on-the-job training and support upon return.
+Jobs should be accompanied by adequate preparation and support upon return.